-Eric Chester is a speaker and author on reviving work ethic in times of challenge and change.
+ERIC CHESTER is an international speaker and author on reviving work ethic in times of challenge and change.
 His program ON FIRE AT WORK, teaches great companies how to ignite passion in their people, without burning them out.

 As a professional speaker for 25 years (the first 12 as a speaker for youth and for educators and administrators in more than 1500 schools across the US), Eric has spent the last 12 years working with employers of young people as the authority on Generation Y coming into the workplace.